dhgarrette/nlpclass/site/index.md

 The course will be oriented towards hands-on experience of language processing techniques.
 Previous programming experience is required.

+The GitHub repository for this course (including this website): [https://www.dhgarrette.com/nlpclass/](https://www.dhgarrette.com/nlpclass/)

 ## Announcements

 * Aug 30, 2013 - The class room has <span style="color: red">CHANGED</span>.
 We are now meeting in **ENS 145**.